 3. Disciplinary Hearings: If the committee recommends disciplinary action, it shall refer the matter to the Board, which shall appoint a presenter of the evidence for an NABR hearing under Regulation 21.

-4. Makeup: The committee shall consist of six (6) members, including at least two athlete members, and one alternate athlete member, appointed by the Board Chair and approved by the Board.
+4. Makeup: The committee shall consist of six (6) members, including at least two athlete members, and one alternate athlete member, appointed by the Board Chair or Athletes Advisory Committee, in the case of athlete members, and approved by the Board.
 Athlete members will equal at least thirty-three and 33/100 percent (33.33%) of the committee’s total authorized membership.
 At least half of the athlete members will be Ten Year Athletes and the other half will be either Ten Year or Ten Year+ Athletes.
 No member of the Ethics Committee may simultaneously be an employee of USATF, an officer or member of the Board, or a member of any USATF Committee.
 The Board may remove a member for good cause.

 5. Terms: Committee members shall serve four- (4) year terms.
 The six (6) terms shall be staggered.
 Two (2) of the six (6) terms shall start at each Annual Meeting in an even-numbered year, and one term shall start at each Annual Meeting in an odd-numbered year.
 If any member does not serve his or her full term, a replacement member shall serve the unexpired term.
 No member may serve for more than eight (8) consecutive years.